lestig/ud/README.md

 # wd
 <b>*What Disk - Ubuntu Server 18.04*</b>
-*(What USB Disk partitions are available and mount them to the system)*
+*(Check USB Disk partitions available and mount them to the system)*

 Description: